Glock 30 Review – Glock 30SF Review

 Glock 30 Disassembled for Cleaning

 Glock 30 disassembled for cleaning.
 Disassembly for cleaning is the same as for any Glock pistol.
 Make sure the pistol is unloaded.
 Remove the magazine.
 Make sure the pistol is unloaded.
-Pull the slide back just until the triger cocks and then pull up the slide take down lever.
+Pull the slide back just until the trigger cocks and then pull up the slide take down lever.
 Dry fire to release the striker and the slide comes off the front of the frame.

 Glock 30 Specs